Language: EN

 Literal Data Types

-Literal data types allow you to define a set of specific values that a variable can take.
+Literal data types allow defining a specific set of values that a variable can take.
 For example:

 let direction: "up" | "down" | "left" | "right";